18F/guides/content/methods/decide/qualitative-data-analysis.md

 ---
-title: Qualitative Data Analysis
+title: Coding qualitative data
-description: Sorting and organizing qualitative data to pull out objective findings and help decide on next steps.
+description: Using coding tools like Google Sheets, Excel, or Airtable to sort and analyze qualitative data.
 permalink: /methods/decide/qualitative-data-analysis/
 redirect_from:
   - /qualitative-data-analysis/